benhammondmusic/btar/README.md

 The BTAR 3000 is designed to be easy to play right out of the “box”.
 There are multiple preset modes available, simply press the numbers “1” through “9” to enter a preset mode.
 To hold the BTAR, place the bottom of the computer keyboard flat against your stomach, with the fingers of your left hand laid on the function keys, and your palm of that hand supporting the weight of the top, directly opposite the “Q”.

 Your right hand will control functionality and / or drums.
-For drum playing, lay your right thumb on the right hand keyboard’s “0” key (bass drum), index finger on “4” (hihat), and pinky on “+” (snare).
+For drum playing, lay your right thumb on the right hand keyboard’s “0” key (bass drum), index finger on “4” (hi hat), and pinky on “+” (snare).

 You can tie a string from the little leg things that help the keyboard angle and use it as a guitar strap to aid in rocking out.